 Bystander intervention has been shown to be an excellent strategy for helping to reduce sexual misconduct behavior.
 All members of the Olin community can serve as active bystanders.
 Who is a bystander?
 Anyone who witnesses a situation that could be potentially harmful and/or who witnesses the conditions that perpetuate violence.
 Bystanders are not directly involved but have the choice to intervene, speak up, and/or act on a situation.
 Bystanders need not risk their own safety in order to get involved.
 Please consult the excellent resources below for more information about bystander strategies, effects, and programs.
-If you would like to get actively involved in bystander education, please contact a Peer Advocate for Sexual Respect or Title IX Coordinator Rame Hanna.
+If you would like to get actively involved in bystander education, please contact the Title IX Coordinator, Rame Hanna.